dag10/HoloViveObserver/README.md

 Now, hit the play button at the top of the Unity window.

 ## Building the HoloLens app after *Accept All*
-Make shure your build settings look like this:
+Make sure your build settings look like this:
 ![HoloLens Build Settings](HoloViveObserver/Screenshots/build_settings_hololens.png)

-Also make shure your color space at the player settings is Gamma.
+Also make sure your color space at the player settings is Gamma.
 ![HoloLens Player Settings](HoloViveObserver/Screenshots/gama.jpg)